Resources to use in the classroom

 Significant moments and events in the fortress's history from 1066-1554.

-These presentations are for use in the classroom.
-They are an ideal way of introducing an element of the site and its history before your visit.
+These presentations are an ideal way of introducing your students to the Tower of London and its history before your visit.
 Download the .zip file to access the presentation as PDF or PowerPoint.

-Great for planning your visit.
-Your short guide to the history of the Tower of London including what to see and frequently asked questions.
+Your short guide to the history of the Tower of London including what to see when you visit and frequently asked questions.

 The animated tutorial and teacher's notes demonstrates and takes you through the process of combining information, both factual and imagined, to create a story.